Roseville Diamonds

-The Roseville Diamonds were a short lived minor league baseball team based in Roseville, California for a portion of the 1948 season.
-The Diamonds played the ending portion of the season as members of the Class D level Far West League, after the Pittsburg Diamonds relocated to Roseville on July 30, 1948.
+The Roseville Diamonds were a short lived minor league baseball team based in Roseville, California, For a portion of the 1948 season, the Diamonds played the ending portion of the season as members of the Class D level Far West League, after the Pittsburg Diamonds relocated to Roseville on July 30, 1948.
 Roseville hosted home minor league games at Maidu Park.
 The Diamonds were a minor league affiliate of the New York Giants and the team finished in last place during its only season of play.
+Roseville hosted home minor league games at Maidu Park.

 History

 Roseville first explored hosting minor league baseball in 1947, when Cleveland Indians scout Tony Governor toured Roseville as a potential site for hosting a minor league team in the Far West League League.
 During his visit, Governor met the Roseville Lions Club and stated that the local high school stadium would be adequate to host a team, but would need significant upgrades.
 Roseville was interested in a Far West League team, but Vallejo, California committed $25,000 to upgrade its ballpark and received a franchise before Roseville could commit to funding.

 Local business and civic leaders met at the Roseville Athletic Club and agreed to formulate a plan for a new baseball facility in preparation for the 1948 season.
 Baseball executive and owner, Art Hadler, who had recently owned a team the Sacramento Winter League, addressed the Roseville Exchange Club and vowed to pursue a Far West League franchise for Roseville if the city would commit to a new ballpark.

-In December 1947, the Boston Red Sox secured the Far West League’s final franchise, with the choice of their affiliate location narrowed to either Oroville, California or Roseville.
+In December 1947, the Boston Red Sox secured the Far West League's final franchise, with the choice of their affiliate location narrowed to either Oroville, California or Roseville.
 As Oroville already boasted a finished facility, at a league meeting held on Dec 22, 1948, Oroville was chosen over Roseville.

 During the 1948 season, after Art Hadler had purchased the Pittsburg Diamonds franchise, he relocated the team to Roseville during the season.
-While Hadler campaigned for a permanent facility, the Roseville Diamonds began play at Roseville High School’s all-dirt field.
+While Hadler campaigned for a permanent facility, the Roseville Diamonds began play at Roseville High School's all-dirt field.
 The ballpark was constructed in 1934 as a Works Progress Administration project, with the land donated by rancher William Kaseberg.
-Local contractor John Piches was hired to expand seating at the facility in preparation of the Diamonds' arrival, with four days available for renovations and Hadler assisting in the renovations.
+Local contractor John Pitches was hired to expand seating at the facility in preparation of the Diamonds' arrival, with four days available for renovations and Hadler assisting in the renovations.

 The Roseville Diamonds began play in the eight team, Class D level Far West League during the season.
 The league began play on April 30, 1948, with the Klamath Falls Gems, Marysville Braves, Medford Dodgers, Oroville Red Sox, Pittsburg Diamonds, Redding Browns, Santa Rosa Pirates and Willows Cardinals as members.
-On July 30, 1948, the Pittsburg Diamonds moved to Roseville with a record of 31-48.
+On July 30, 1948, the Pittsburg Diamonds moved to Roseville with a record of 31–48.